Please select a faculty / graduate school from this menu.

 Internet Systems and Applications / Ubiquitous Information Systems / Computation Infrastructure / Knowledge and Information Systems

 Q11.
-Theme of your Graduation Project
+What was the topic of your Graduation Project?

 Happiness and economics